Tiny homes: Are they worth it?

 What are the resale values of tiny houses?

-Unfortunately, tiny homes often do not retain their value the way traditional homes do.
-In fact, some sources indicate that you should consider your tiny home’s value to be similar to that of an RV or trailer—as an investment that depreciates, rather than increases, in value as the years go by.
+Tiny homes often do not retain their value the way traditional homes do.
+In fact, some sources indicate that you should consider your tiny home’s value to be similar to that of an RV or trailer — a possession that depreciates, rather than increases in value as the years go by.

 Frequently asked questions